semihucann/hairdressers/docs/source/user/member1.rst

 4       #5          123134433   123             234         435             345
 =====  =========    =========   =============   ==========  =============== ========

+In this project assignment I was responsible for 3 tables.
+These tables were people, berber and owner tables.
+In people table, username and mail are unique so I wrote code by checking these rules.

 Signup Flow
 -----------

+I've created a register type selection page to register a person to the website.
+3 different types of records meet client on this page.
+When the icons are over, the icon with js rotates and informs about the type of recording.
+Clicking Continue button leads to the signup page.
+(By subject)

 .. figure:: pictures/register_type.jpg
    :scale: 90 %